 - Dine with a view, and satisfy your palate and eyes by reserving a table at these restaurants overlooking the three falls that make up the mighty Niagara Falls.

-- Experience the remarkable Niagara Parks Power Station with Currents, an epic sight and sound night show inside the heart of the plant.
+- Experience the remarkable Niagara Parks Power Station with Currents, an epic sight-and-sound night show inside the heart of the plant.

-- Come enjoy concerts, performances, and children’s activities as part of Ukrainian Family Festival on Saturday, July 5, 2025 from 12:00 pm to 6:00 pm at St. Mary’s Ukrainian Catholic Church, 6248 Main St, Niagara Falls.
+- Come enjoy concerts, performances, and children’s activities as part of the Ukrainian Family Festival on July 11 & 12 at Fireman’s Park, 2275 Dorchester Road, Niagara Falls.

-- Enjoy live music, food, vendors, science and technology exhibits all in the beautiful Queen Victoria Park on July 11, from 5:00 pm to 11:00 pm as part of Nikola Tesla Fest.
+- Enjoy live music, vendors, science and technology exhibits, all in the beautiful Niagara Parks Power Station Plaza on July 11, as part of Nikola Tesla Fest.

 - Voyage to the Falls and enjoy stunning views of the Niagara Gorge, American, and Bridal Veil Falls, and come face-to-face with the famous Canadian Horseshoe Falls with Niagara City Cruises.